evgenyneu/evgenii.com/files/2016/09/carl_in_orbit/index.md

       angle = 1,
       strawberrySizePixels = 35.0,
       sunIsRemoved = false,
-      // Count the number of frames since the Sun was remove to show a message framesSinceSunWasRemoved = 0,
       // Interval in second after which the "Sun is removed" message is shown to the user showRemoveMessageAfterIntervalSeconds = 0.5,
-      // Show the "Strawberry has landed" only once shownStraberryHasLandedOnEarthMessage = false;
+      // Show the "Strawberry has landed" only once shownStraberryHasLandedOnEarthMessage = false,
+      // Show the "Sun has been removed" message only once shownSunWasRemovedMessage = false;

     /*
      Updates the strawberry position and detects collision with the Sun or the Earth.